Wuts0n/trafficon-application-exercise/README.md

 # trafficon-application-exercise
-An excerise for my job application at Traffic Consultants GmbH.
+An exercise for my job application at Traffic Consultants GmbH.